 Football and soccer are two of the most popular sports in the world.
 Both require athletes to run, pass, and kick the ball to complete a goal.
-However, there are many differences between these two sports that make them unique from each other.
+However, many differences between these two sports make them unique from each other.
 Here’s what you need to know about these differences:

 Players Wear Different Uniforms

 Football uniforms are more protective.
 Soccer uniforms have more colorful patterns and logos, which can be a distraction for the players.

 Football helmets have extra padding to protect against injuries in contrast to that soccer helmet, which are not so cumbersome in this respect (the head needs protection anyhow).
 The cost of football equipment is higher than that of soccer equipment due to its greater use as well as its association with American culture.